jackson-dean-cricut/overkill-nametag-lights/README.md

 Update any device wirelessly:
 1. Connect to the ESP's WiFi network
 2. Upload new firmware through Arduino IDE
-3. Watch the pretty progress indicator on the LED strip! 🌈
+3. Watch the pretty progress indicator on the LED strip!
+(TODO) 🌈

 ## 🛠️ Future Improvements